 This blog is more of a personal one since it’s something that almost all web developers and graphic designers will experience at some point in their career.

 Even though my costs are typically lower than most Toronto-based web design agencies, I find myself in rare situations where I have a potential client trying to haggle me down in price.

-After 10 years of helping business achieve online success, I still come across the odd client who tries to get me to work for some absurd cost even though they have no concept of what goes into building a successful online presence.
-In fact it’s downright insulting or at the very least uncomfortable when potential clients try to compare my services to someone who just graduated and likely hasn’t gone through the years of learning & challenges faced by a seasoned web developer.
+After 10 years of helping business achieve online success, I still come across the odd client who tries to get me to work for some absurdly low cost without any idea of the hard work and passion I put into building each website in an effort to help them achieve online success.
+It’s downright insulting or at the very least uncomfortable when potential clients try to compare my services to someone who just graduated college and likely hasn’t gone through the years of learning & challenges faced by a seasoned web developer.

 Chances are if it’s too good to be true, it probably is.

 If you think you can get a $20K website for $500 then think again.
 If you’re an agency or freelancer in this situation you’ll probably want to pass on these types of clients or you may potentially be shaking hands with the devil.

 Last year I actually had a person meet me at a restaurant and tell me about their amazing idea of building a site of the magnitude of LinkedIn on a budget of $1500.
 In that exact moment I fantasized about being Batman and having just seen the bat signal in the sky.